riffnshred/nhl-led-scoreboard/README.md

 From the root of the `nhl-led-scoreboard`, run this command: `./nhl_setup`.
 Please take a look at the documentation here: [src/nhl_setup/README.md](https://github.com/riffnshred/nhl-led-scoreboard/tree/master/src/nhl_setup)

+**New with v1.5.0**
+You can now edit your current file instead of creating a new one.

 #### Configuring manualy.
 If you have no issue working with json files in a prompt, you can still configure manualy.
 FIRST, you will need to make a copy of the config.json.sample and rename it config.json.
 Then open it and modify the options.